-I never tell my patients that the IUD insertion is painless because for the majority of people, that’s not true.
+I never tell my patients that the IUD insertion is painless because, for the majority of people, that’s not true.
 I make sure to talk them through the IUD insertion process before we start so that they know what’s going to happen and what each step might feel like.
-Asking your provider to do this can help you better understand the process and get a sense for which parts might be difficult for you.
+Asking your doctor to do this can help you better understand the process and get a sense for which parts might be difficult for you.

 When people are afraid of pain with IUD insertion, some of the most effective treatments involve addressing anxiety on top of the traditional pain management techniques.
 Some of the methods I use include meditative breathing and visualization exercises.
 You may also want to play music and have a support person with you.

 Though it hasn’t been studied, some people may benefit from taking a dose of anti-anxiety medication beforehand.
 You can usually take these medications safely with ibuprofen or naproxen, but you will need someone to drive you home.
 Be sure to discuss this with your doctor beforehand to determine if it’s a good option for you.

 For most people, the discomfort from the IUD insertion starts to improve almost immediately.
 But you may continue to have some intermittent cramping.
 Over-the-counter pain medications like ibuprofen or naproxen are good at treating these cramps.

 Some people find that lying down, drinking tea, taking a warm bath, and using a hot water bottle or heating pad can also provide relief.
 If over-the-counter remedies and rest aren’t helping, you should contact your doctor.